Optimize your fulfillment operation with multi carrier shipping software

 • Estimating the impact of weather on shipping times

-The most important thing for predictions, whether by human or machine, is lots of data.
+The most important thing for predictions, whether by human or machine, is having lots of data, as stated by the MIT Sloan Management Review.
 Predictive models need historical data to project what will happen in the future.
-Companies who have high quality data sources that are interoperable and structured will perform better at predictive analytics.
+Companies that have high quality data sources that are interoperable and structured will perform better at predictive analytics.

-While segmentation can happen at any layer, it has the biggest impact on company operations with predictive analytics.
+While segmentation can happen at any layer, it has the biggest impact on company operations with predictive insights.
 It’s common to segment predictive analytics by product, customer, channel, geography, and so on.
-Predictive analytics will tell you not to purchase winter coats for Miami during summer, for example.
+This is the kind of analytics that will tell you not to purchase winter coats for Miami during summer, for example.

 Prescriptive

-Prescriptive analytics tell you what actions to take, within some degree of confidence.
+Prescriptive analytics tell you what actions to take with some degree of confidence.
 Examples:

 • Where to locate your next fulfillment center